Jatzylap/Guess-The-Number/README.md

   ```

 # Pyinstaller
-Use this command in the console window to compile into EXE for Windows OS
+Use this command into CMD to compile into EXE for Windows OS
   ```
 pyinstaller --noconsole -F --i "src/a/icon.ico" --add-data "src;src/"  "main.py"
   ```